 Why Rosacea Is Bugging You

-One of the most difficult realities about rosacea is that no one treatment works for everyone who has it.
+One of the most difficult realities about rosacea is that no acne treatment works for everyone who has it.
 Some people just need to stop drinking hot cocoa and hot coffee, and like magic, they are cured.
 Some people get good results by taking special precautions to avoid sudden changes in temperature.
 Usually this means bundling up in cold weather, wearing face protection.
 And various medications and laser therapies work wonders—or don’t work at all.

 One of the more mysterious contributing causes of rosacea is a tiny mite known as Demodex.
 This microscopic creature is related to spiders and spider crabs, but it’s about 3/10 of a millimeter (1/100 of an inch) long and it looks something like a itty bitty slug that was run over by a steamroller.
 There are two primary species of Demodex that live on humans.
 There’s Demodex folliculorum, which lives in hair follicles, and there’s Demodex brevis, which lives in skin pores next to hair follicles.
 Both species are most common on the regions of skin where rosacea is most likely to break out, across the brow and around the nose.